-Since the same questions are often repeated, hopefully this FAQ section will give you a quick answer, without having to wait for a reply or look through thousands of comments.
+Since the same questions are often repeated, hopefully this FAQ section will give you a quick answer without having to wait for a reply from me.

 If you can’t find an answer to your question here, or have ideas for improving my answers, feel free to leave a comment below.

 1. Is my penis size normal?

 The size of your penis is a very common worry for men, especially if you’ve compared yourself to other guys your age and they seem to have a bigger penis.

 If you’re a teenager, it’s important to remember that people go through puberty at different rates.
 So one might find his penis grows a lot at age 15, for example, where another doesn’t reach that size until he’s 18.

 So try not to worry about this, or compare yourself to other guys, when you’re growing up.

 If you’re an adult and this is a concern for you, you might find it useful to read my article about penis size and enlargement techniques.